-REPRESENTATIVE AUTHORIZATION FORM REQUEST FOR CONSENT TO DISCUSS AND ASSIST ON BEHALF OF APPLICANT, PARTICIPANT AND/OR RESIDENT
+REPRESENTATIVE AUTHORIZATION FORM REQUEST FOR CONSENT TO DISCUSS AND ASSIST ON BEHALF OF APPLICANT AND PARTICIPANT

-Head of Household Name: I Last 4 digits of SS#:
+Head of Household Name: L asi 4 digits of 55#:

 I authorize the following person or agency:

-Name:
+Name: (if individual signing for the agency,

-Name: (if individual authorizes an agency, any o agency representativ ve is authorized)
+(if individual signing for the agency, any agency representati ve is authorizea)

 Relationship to Head of Household: Phone:

 Agency (if applicable):

 Street Address:

 City: State: Zip Code:

-nformation about n with Housing Authority staff.
-The Housing ne or my status in any program with the

-It is my responsibility to communicate with the Auth shared with the Housing Authority on my behalf.
-I release me from my responsibility to comply with all head of household) from acting on my own behalf.
-I Authority.
-This authorization will not expire unless I This authorization is not effective unless the Housing (the head of househor program requirement understand that I manotify the Housing A told) understand that this authorization does nots.
-Nothing in this authorization prevents me (that call and correspond directly with the Housing Authority in writing that I would like to cancel in the cancel in ot he ng
+responsible for notifying the Housing Auth the Authorized Person or rity on my behalf.
+I (the bonsibility to comply with old) from acting on my octly to correspondence.
+The Agency about information submitted to or e head of household) understand that this in all program requirements.
+Nothing in this win behalf.
+I understand that I may call the his agreement will not expire unless I notify

 Head of Household's Signature Date

-Authorized Person/Agency Representative Date
+Authorized Person Date

+Housing Authority Authorization Date